 It’s said that there are ghosts everywhere.
 Folk have heard strange noises along the winding corridors of the James Graham Building, which used to be a World War One hospital.
 Others have the caught the sound of exasperated breathing in Bronte Hall and there are even reports of conversations in an empty Macauley Hall.
 Then there’s The Grange, the oldest building on-site, which is so overrun with supernatural activity that their cleaners have refused to go in alone.

 Leeds Beckett University Headingley Campus, Leeds, West Yorkshire, LS6 3QT.

 11. Old Leeds Dispensary

-It seems its history still haunts the Grade II listed building, with former staff and patients reporting a suit-wearing figure roaming its corridors, as well as groups of children running all over it.
-It’s left The Old Leeds Dispensary, or Centenary House as its now known, to be considered one of the most chilling buildings in the city.
+It seems its history still haunts the Grade II listed building.
+Former staff and patients have reported a suit-wearing figure roaming its corridors, as well as groups of children running around the place.
+These eerie happenings have resulted in The Old Leeds Dispensary, or Centenary House as it’s now known, being considered one of the most chilling buildings in the city.

 The Old Leeds Dispensary, Centenary House, North Street, Leeds, West Yorkshire, LS2 8JS.

 The oldest surviving private library in the UK, The Leeds Library (not to be confused with Leeds Central Library) on Commercial Street, opened up in 1768 and still offers a unique literary service to its members to this day.

 It also provides shelter for one of its former employees from many moons ago.
 It’s widely thought that in 1884, Chief Librarian John McAllister was working late into the evening when he encountered a “pallid and hairless” figure in one of the corridors.
 He later learned that the ghost he witnessed looked just like his predecessor Thomas Sternberg – maybe he just has a pile of work to get through still?